kwr14/langs/scala/automata/README.md

 ## Data Models

 ### Workflow Definition

 Defines the structure of a workflow before execution:

 - **name**: Human-readable workflow name

+- **taskDefinitions**: List of tasks to execute Defines the structure of a workflow before execution:
+- **name**: Human-readable workflow name
 - **taskDefinitions**: List of tasks to execute

 ### Task Definition

 Defines a task template:

 - **name**: Task name
 - **taskType**: Type identifier for task executor
 - **parameterTypes**: Map of parameter types